imincik/geospatial-nix/README.md

-and in different versions depending on platform (Linux, Mac or Windows), platform version (or Linux distribution and its version) and other additional sources such as different Linux users repositories (PPAs, AURs, ...), Mac Homebrew, OSGeo4W, Python Pip, and many others.
+and in different versions depending on platform (Linux, Mac or Windows), platform version (or Linux distribution and its version) and other additional sources such as different Linux users repositories (PPAs, AURs, ...), Mac Homebrew, OSGeo4W, Python PyPi, and many others.

 And to make it even worse, different projects usually have different, very often conflicting software requirements.